 Create a profile and account with QC E-Services, at this link – (https://qceservices.quezoncity.gov.ph/)

 From the QC E-Services menu, select QCitizen ID eApplication

 Fill in all required information or data.
 If you already have a resident/non-senior QCitizen ID, select Request for Sectoral Status Change

 Wait for the email confirmation once your application has been approved

 Download the QCitizen App on the smartphone to get a digital copy of your QCitizen ID

 Wait for the physical ID to be delivered to your registered address

 Go to the quezoncity.gov.ph website and download S.C.
 QCitizen ID Application Form or obtain a form from OSCA

-Submit Fully Accomplished Senior Citizen QCitizen ID Application Form and all required documents for OSCA verification
+Submit the Fully Accomplished Senior Citizen QCitizen ID Application Form and all required documents for OSCA verification

 Once approved, the ID will be sent to the senior citizen’s home or can be pick-up at OSCA